 As a player at Georgia, Samara earned All-America honors in 1994 and 1995, and partnered up for a victory in the deciding match of the Bulldogs' first-ever NCAA title in 1994.
 The pair finished the year ranked No. 1 in NCAA doubles in 1995 and went on to win the National Clay Court doubles title in the fall of 1994.
 The team won the USTA/ITA National Indoor title in 1994 and 1995, with both competitions held in Madison.

 She was crowned the 1993 Collegiate Grasscourt singles champion, was a member of Georgia's 1994 SEC title team and was a two-time national team indoor champion.

 In addition to her career on the USTA/WTA/LTA Pro tour, Samara represented Norway for three years in the Federation Cup (1996-98).

-Samara graduated from Georgia with a bachelor's degree in family and consumer sciences.
+Samara graduated from Georgia in 1996 with a bachelor's degree in family and consumer sciences.
 A native of Oyster Bay, N.Y., Samara is married to Brian Sullivan.

 • Two-time All-American at Georgia in 1994 and 1995

 • Finished 1995 as the No. 1-ranked NCAA doubles team

 • Two-time national indoor team champion at Georgia (1994 and 1995)

 • 1993 Collegiate Grasscourt singles champion